phunterlau/phunterlau.github.io/_posts/2026-05-07-code-to-lean.md

 # Can an LLM Formally Verify Your Code?
-A Feasibility Study

-*May 2026 · ML/security research*

----

 When a language model tells you "this function is correct," how much should you trust it?
 The answer is: not very much — unless the claim comes with a machine-checked proof.
 This post describes a pipeline that asks an LLM to translate a Python function into Lean 4, proposes a correctness theorem, and then runs five independent gates to decide whether to trust the result.
 The point is not the translation; it's the gates.